 If you find that you are strictly a back sleeper, use extra pillows to elevate your head to allow the mucus to drain, rather than stuff you up.

+Tip 2: Use a heated humidifier.
 Heated humidifiers work by restoring moisture levels to mucous membranes and nasal passages, alleviating the extreme discomfort that goes along with a congested upper respiratory system.

+Tip 3: Use a decongestant and nasal spray.
 This probably seems obvious, but there are plenty of over-the-counter nasal sprays that clear congestion caused by the common cold or flu.
-Another way to CPAP with a cold is to use a saline nasal rinse to clear your nasal passages prior to using your CPAP machine.
+Another way to use your CPAP with a cold is to use a saline nasal rinse to clear your nasal passages prior to using your CPAP machine.

 Just remember: if you choose to use an over-the-counter nasal spray, consult your physician first, especially if you suffer from high blood pressure.
 Certain medications, when combined with others, can have negative health effects.